OscarDS/pymemdyn/templates/README.md

     - confout.gro           # Final structure of the system (see TIPS)
     - load_gpcr.pml         # Loads the initial structure and the trajectory in pymol

+In the "logs" subfolder, you will find the log files of mdrun:
+    - confout{force_constant}.gro  # Final structure of the system after {force_constant} equilibration step

 TRAJECTORY FILES:
 -----------------